Jimmy Stobs enters his 13th season at the helm of Barry University men’s golf team.

-In 2011-12, Stobs guided the Bucs to their fourth straight NCAA national finals, where they finished sixth in stroke play before bowing out in the match play quarterfinals.
+In 2011-12, Stobs guided the Bucs to their fourth straight NCAA national finals, where they finished sixth in stroke play before bowing out in the match play quarterfinals in Louisville.
 Barry won the Shark Invitational, Bobcat Intercollegiate and Buccaneer Invitational.
 The Bucs also had five runner-up finishes.
 Daniel Stapff, Marcus Segerstrom and Marcelo Huarte all received GCAA All-America honors.
 Stapff became the school's all-time tournament wins leader with four, was a First-Team Academic All-American and the NCAA Elite 89 winner given to the men's golfer with the highest grade point average at the NCAA Championships.

 In 2010-11, Stobs coached the Buccaneers to the national tournament.
 Barry finished first in the Buccaneer Invitational.
 Though they took just one win, the squad finished in the top 10 in their 10 remaining tournaments, including five runner-up finishes in the St. Edward’s Invitational, the 2011 Southeastern Intercollegiate, the Bobcat Invitational (tie), the 2011 SSC Championship and the 2011 South Region Tournament.

 In 2009-10, the Bucs appeared in the NCAA DII national tournament for the second year in a row and the third time in four seasons.
 The Bucs won the Aflac/Cougar Invitational, the Shark Invitational and the Buccaneer Invitational -- the last two marking the third in a row at each event for the program.